ishann/misc/README.md

 # utils

-Bunch of generic scripts and useful commands for bash and python.
+Bunch of generic scripts and useful commands for cli and python.